littlebeanbean7/ML1020_GROUP_PROJECT/README.md

 Presentation slides, final submitted report, and mid-project reports are located here.
 Readers are suggested to start from the final submitted report and presentation slides.

 ### submissions/
+* final_candidate1.csv
+Final submissions to kaggle - candidate1
-* final.csv
+* final_candidate2.csv
-Final submissions to kaggle that have the reported standing at the beginning of this file.
+Final submissions to kaggle - candidate2
+For description of candidate1 and candidate2, please refer to presentation slides.

 ### codes/
 * InceptionV3ClassifierTemplate.py, codes/ResNetClassifierTemplate.py